 Open site and/or presentation meeting

-VSCG aims to run at least 4 per year, rotated around membership organisations, to look at topics of concern, share good practice and report back on developments.
+VSG aims to run at least 4 per year, rotated around membership organisations, to look at topics of concern, share good practice and report back on developments.
 Each meeting may include indoor and outdoor elements.
-All member organisations are eligible to attend all open meetings free of charge, with a maximum of two places per event.
+All member organisations are eligible to attend all open meetings free of charge, with a maximum of two places per event (although additional places will be made available whenever possible).
 Members must book in advance to enable appropriate space, refreshments etc. to be provided.
-At least one meeting per two year period will include a review of work and budgets, discussion of work plan and developments and an opportunity share anything not already fitted in to other meetings.
+At least one meeting per two year period will include a review of work and budgets, discussion of work plan and developments and an opportunity to share anything not already fitted in to other meetings.

-Day 1 – Management Board meet at 14.00, with business meeting to 17.30.
+Day 1 (usually Tuesday) – Management Board meet at 14.00, with business meeting to 17.30.
 Overnight stay.
 Other members wishing to attend Day 2 arrive, if needing overnight stay.
-(A group dinner will be arranged for those attending.)
+(A group networking dinner will be arranged for those attending.)

-Day 2 – Welcome to site or seminar 09.30.
+Day 2 (usually Wednesday) – Welcome to site or seminar 09.30.
 Introductory speakers, site visit, meeting back indoors to conclude business, agree further work, take questions.
-Buffet lunch and networking, depart 14.30.
+Buffet lunch and networking, depart 14.30, or 16.00 if a workshop continuing through the afternoon.

 Additional special events

-Occasional open, full day seminars will include speakers from inside VSCG and outside (e.g. Professor David Ball, Cameron Adam, Principal HSE Inspector).
+Occasional open, full day seminars will include speakers from inside VSCG and outside.
 When a fee has to be levied for such events, members will get a 25% discount on the full cost to non-member organisations.

 To be produced at intervals to suit amount of information needing to be shared.
 E-newsletter is only sent to members and will include new documents, court cases, announcement of programme of meetings, summary of previous open meetings for those not able to attend etc.